Frequently Asked Questions

 All activities that your chapter has participated in should be recorded.
 Please choose the category that best fits your activity: Professional Development, Networking/Social, Public Information, or Community Service.

 How much time should I record for each activity?

+Ensure that you record the amount of time spent on the activity, plus any time that was used to prepare for the activity.
 For activities extending over multiple days such as conferences or overnight trips, record “contact hours” (for instance, you would exclude time spent sleeping).
 However, do include time spent traveling (over and above a typical commute), since this is also member-volunteered time.

 What time period do the metrics cover?

 January 1 through December 31 of each year.

 How can these metrics help my local chapter?

 You can use the metrics from your chapter to show your executive sponsor what you have been doing for the past year.
 These metrics can be helpful when asking for budget for future activities.
 Consider writing a newsletter article for your chapter or company newsletter to spread the word about your chapter’s activities.
 You can use the overall NAYGN metrics to show NAYGN’s value to the industry.